-- 1. Replace the independent rows global approximation, of Section 2.5, by an approximation that takes the full random field distribution of the SiZer inference into account. - 2.
+- 1. Develop the probability theory needed to improve the global approximation of Section 2.3, by an approximation that takes the full random field distribution of the SiZer inference into account. - 2.
 More careful boundary adjustment, as discussed in Section 3.1. - 3.
 Improved incorporation of the t distribution, for regression settings, with careful accounting of the correlation structure, as discussed in Section 3.1.